nicdoescomp/nicdoescomp/README.md

 =========================

-🖥️ IT Intern| Aspiring Software Developer
+🖥️ IT Part-Timer| Aspiring Software Developer
 ------------------------------------------------------------
 Welcome to my GitHub profile!
 I'm Nicholas, a second-year college student with a passion for both technology and creativity.
-When I'm not troubleshooting computers or making things run smoothly as an IT intern, you can find me baking and brewing up coffee at The Cheesecake Factory.
+When I'm not troubleshooting computers or making things run smoothly as an IT Part-Time Field tech, I strive to code and document as much as possible whist juggling school.

 💻 My Coding Journey
 ------------------------------------------------------------
 I started out learning C++ and recently began exploring Python, diving into web development.
-My current project, Calico Countertops, is a playful exploration of web interaction using CSS and JavaScript.
+My current on-going project, Calico Countertops, is a playful exploration of web interaction using CSS and JavaScript.
 It’s been a fun challenge building a website from scratch, and I’m always eager to learn more!

 ### 💡 Tech Skills & Interests